ngermanishvili/ngermanishvili/README.md

 - 🌱 I’m currently learning **Next.js, ChakraUI, MUI**

-- 👯 I’m looking to collaborate on **HackLab**
+- 👯 I’m currently looking to collaborate on **UniLab**

 - 🤝 I’m  looking for help with **I'm building a new mobile app (HooBank) and could use some help with UI design and development**

 <!-- - 👨‍💻 All of my projects are available at [ngerman.ntlfy.app](ngerman.ntlfy.app)
  -->